valerio-vaccaro/SpritzLottery/README.md

 - Close games when approaching target block
 - Finalize games when target block is mined
 - Calculate distances for all predictions

+## 🔐 Security

+### PIN System

+- **PIN Creation**: When creating a game, you must set a PIN (minimum 4 characters)
+- **PIN Storage**: PINs are hashed using SHA256 before storage - the original PIN is never stored
+- **PIN Visibility**: The PIN is visible during entry but never shown again after game creation
+- **PIN Verification**: All predictions require the correct PIN to be submitted
+- **PIN Sharing**: Game creators must share the PIN with participants who want to submit predictions

+**Security Best Practices**:
+- Use a strong PIN (at least 8 characters recommended)
+- Share the PIN securely with trusted participants only
+- Never share the PIN publicly or in unsecured channels

 ## 🎨 Features Details